What is the Coefficient of Variation?

-Coefficient of Variation Formula refers to the statistical measure which helps in measuring the dispersion of the various data points in the data series around mean and according to the formula Coefficient of Variation is calculated by dividing the standard deviation by mean and multiplying the resultant with 100.
+Coefficient of Variation refers to the statistical measure which helps in measuring the dispersion of the various data points in the data series around mean and is calculated by dividing the standard deviation by mean and multiplying the resultant with 100.

 The term “coefficient of variation” refers to the statistical metric that is used to measure the relative variability in a data series around the mean or to compare relative variability of one data set to that of other data sets, even if their absolute metric may be drastically different.
 Mathematically, the coefficient of variation formula is represented as,